psa/storm-crawler-wiki/URLFilters.md

 The max depth can also be set on a per seed basis, using the key/value `max.depth`, which is automatically transfered to the outlinks if `metadata.track.depth` is set to true.

-**Host**
+**Metadata**
-The [HostURLFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/host/HostURLFilter.java) filters URLs based on whether they belong to the same host or domain name as the source URL.
-This is configured with the parameter `ignoreOutsideDomain` and `ignoreOutsideHost`.
-The latter takes precedence over the former.
+The [MetadataFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/metadata/MetadataFilter.java) filters URLs based on metadata in the source document.

 **RegexURLFilter**
 The [RegexURLFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/regex/RegexURLFilter.java) uses a [configuration file](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/resources/default-regex-filters.txt) or a JSON ArrayNode containing regular expressions to determine whether a URL should be kept or not.